MicrosoftDocs/entra-docs/docs/architecture/secure-best-practices.md

   * New custom roles created

-* **Custom governance rules** - If your organizations established any separation of duties rules (for example, a holder of a Global Administrator tenant GA can't be owner/contributor of subscriptions), create alerts or configure periodic reviews to detect violations.
+* **Custom separation of duties rules** - If your organizations established any separation of duties rules (for example, a holder of a Global Administrator tenant GA can't be owner/contributor of subscriptions), use Microsoft Entra Entitlement Management incompatible access packages to enforce separation of duties, and create alerts or configure periodic reviews to detect violations by administrators.

 **Other monitoring considerations** - Azure subscriptions that contain resources used for Log Management should be considered as critical infrastructure (Tier 0) and locked down to the Security Operations team of the corresponding environment.
 Consider using tools such as Azure Policy to enforce additional controls to these subscriptions.